Selling Property in Sri Lanka: Capital Gains Tax Guide

 This is where people get caught out.

 Capital gains tax is transactional.
 The clock starts on the date of sale, not at the end of the tax year.
-Under Section 93(3), you must file a Capital Gains Tax Return within one month of the realization.
+Under Section 93(3), you must file a Capital Gains Tax Return within 30 days after the end of the calendar month in which the sale happened.
 Under Section 82(2)(c)(i), the tax is payable on the same date the return is due.

-So in our Gampaha example, if the transfer deed is signed on, say, June 12, your return and your Rs.
-415,000 payment are both due by July 12.
+So in our Gampaha example, if the transfer deed is signed on, say, June 12, 2026, the clock runs from the end of that month.
+Your return and your Rs.
+622,500 payment are both due by July 30.
+For a fuller walkthrough of the deadline, including how the count works for sales late in a month, see our guide on when capital gains tax is due.

 Note that this is independent of your annual income tax return.
 If you sell a property and you also earn employment or business income, you'll end up filing two returns: one CGT return inside that thirty-day window, and your normal annual return for the year.
 Your quarterly tax payments on your other income carry on as usual.